Auburn Bulletin 2024-2025

 Educational Psychology Courses

 EPSY 4100 LEARNING & WELLNESS IN LATER LIFE (3) LEC.
-3. Departmental approval.
-Relevant settings, processes, and purposes of learning for older adults.
+3. Relevant settings, processes, and purposes of learning for older adults.
 Learner characteristics will also be examined including motivations and needs.
 Examples of curricula and programs will be explored in-depth such as learning for family harmony, life transitions and adjustment, community involvement, recreation, reciprocity, wellness, and health.

 EPSY 7100 LEARNING & WELLNESS IN LATER LIFE (3) LEC.
 3. Relevant settings, processes, and purposes of learning for older adults.
 Learner characteristics will also be examined including motivations and needs.
 Examples of curricula and programs will be explored in-depth such as learning for family harmony, life transitions and adjustment, community involvement, recreation, reciprocity, wellness, and health.